 Individuals earning or living with low-incomes can afford to rent an apartment or single-family home at normal market rates through the Housing Choice Voucher Program.

 The Housing Choice Voucher program provides rental assistance to about 3,900 households in Greenville County, SC.
-This highly popular program has a waiting list that we are only able to open every few years.
-Applicants are then selected from the waiting list using a random lottery system.
+This highly popular program has a waiting list that we will open once the existing wait list is exhausted.
+Applicants are then selected from the waiting list using date and time application was submitted.